Visual documents need an AI-native source.

 Public draft

-Build the format for AI-editable visual documents that still restore.
+Help define the file format for AI-editable visual documents.